Pranjalya/sex-predator-detection/README.md

 # NLP-Project

-The aim of this paper/project is to present a possible solution to the Sexual Predator Identification problem as a part of Text Analysis and Retrieval course at the Faculty of Electrical Engineering and Computing in Zagreb.
+The aim of this paper/project is to present a possible solution to the Sexual Predator Identification problem as a part of Text Analysis and Retrieval.
 The given problem was originally presented at the PAN 2012 competition, where the task was divided into two parts:

 1) identifying the predators among all the users, and
 2) identifying the most distinctive features of the predators’bad behavior by singling out the incriminating lines.